 So as you go about your day think about how the things you are doing are going to affect your sleep and rest and at night, and how that sleep, in turn, will impact the quality of your day and the ensuing productivity.

-A 2013 study published in Neuroimage found that adolescents who get less than 8 hours of sleep are more likely to engage in risk-taking behaviors such as drugs, smoking, and unprotected sex.
+A 2013 study published in Neuroimage found that adolescents who get less than 8 hours of sleep are more likely to engage in risk-taking behaviors such as drugs use, smoking, and unprotected sex.

 Their brains also showed less executive function and more activation in the reward-seeking areas of the brain.
 So, mamas and dads, you have an even bigger reason to make sure those teens turn in early and really sleep.

-And while the study was on adolescents sleep deprivation affect one’s ability to have the fortitude to make good decisions, and to be resilient in the face of tough situations.
+And while the study was on adolescents, sleep deprivation affects everyone’s ability to have the fortitude to make good decisions and to be resilient in the face of tough situations.